msukanen/hangman_k/README.md

-# hangman_k
-Hangman K[otlin]
+# Hangman K(otlin)

-A variation of "Hangman" w/Kotlin for Androids.
+A variation of "Hangman" word guessing game for Androids.